 Local manufacturing content also plays a big role, both for government procurement and major chaebols tightly linked to the government.
 Leveraging this, a Northern European industrial equipment manufacturer has succeeded in penetrating the South Korean market by acquiring local production facilities and developing the manufacturing process to world-class (partly by learning from top chaebols in the auto industry).
 Today, the company is in a position to provide their high-quality equipment to multiple conglomerates across several market sectors.
 The production facility also serves as a global production base for this specific product category, indicating that despite the somewhat higher labor cost, the South Korean plant has managed to reach a cost competitive position even on a global level.
 Success for this company builds on systematic development of a world class production process, bringing top quality products to the market and working close in a mutually beneficial approach with major chaebols.

 In the IT-sector, the emergence of the Android and iPhone mobile platforms started a revolution that has opened up new opportunities for startup ventures to flourish.
-While previously tightly controlled by the chaebols, the ecosystems these new operating systems offer provide easy market access to independent innovative players.
+More recently, blockchain technology adoption and much activity in crypto currencies have also contributed.
+The ecosystems these offer provide easier market access to independent innovative players.
 This has lead to multiple new local IT companies emerging, now followed by the entry of venture capital players seeking to reinforce the trend.
 A foreign IT-startup in South Korea could benefit from the large domestic market and the continued start-up and venturing boom.
-This sector does not (at least yet) suffer from hyper-competition, partially due to the fairly limited history of startup entrepreneurship in South Korea.
 The local market is very advanced with South Koreans actively using their mobile devices for gaming, social networking, and anything else application developers can offer.
 Although Nokia failed in its Korean market entry, Finnish Supercell with its Clash of Clans game became well known among Koreans.
 The telecom, wireless broadband, cable and IT-infrastructure in South Korea are also highly developed.
 South Korea has the third highest Internet penetration in the world and ranks at the top in Asia.